rdkcentral/Lightning/docs/RenderEngine/Shaders/LinearBlur.md

 # Linear Blur

-With the Linear Blur shader you can add a linear blur effect to the to be rendered texture.
+With the Linear Blur shader, you can add a linear blur effect to the texture to be rendered.

 ## Usage